How Much Does a Dental Implant Cost in the UK: 2025 Prices

 Zental’s All-on-6 (per arch) 6 implants up to £13,990

-Some patients prefer a separate implant for each tooth.
-That route costs around £20,000‑£45,000 per arch, a steep amount.
+Some patients prefer a separate implant for each tooth; that route costs around £20,000‑£45,000 per arch, a steep amount.

 If both upper and lower arches are rebuilt, the total could be £20,000‑£45,000 using All‑on‑4.
-Moreover, premium options with individual implants and high‑grade materials may reach £50,000‑£70,000 or more in specialist clinics.
+Premium options with individual implants and high‑grade materials might reach £50,000‑£70,000 or more.

 Private Dental Clinics vs. NHS: What are Your Options for Dental Implants?

-If standard dentures won't work for medical reasons, you might qualify.
-However, even if you do qualify for NHS implants, the wait can be from 12 to 24 months from referral to treatment.
+If conventional dentures won't work for medical reasons, you might qualify.
+Even if you do qualify for NHS implants, the wait can be from 12 to 24 months from referral to treatment.
 The process involves multiple assessments, specialist consultations, and funding approvals through your local NHS trust.
+Also, some areas are more likely to approve funding than others.

-What are the Additional Costs Related to Dental Implants?
+What are the Benefits of Dental Implants?

 Costs of Full Arch Implants in the UK